Thick As Thieves Gear, Loadout, and Progression Guide

 Progression Without Fake Numbers

-A strong pre-release progression guide should help players avoid bad assumptions.
+A strong launch-day progression guide should help players avoid bad assumptions.
 Do not assume that the first six gear pieces are evenly balanced.
 Do not assume the unlock order is linear.
 Do not assume that co-op makes support gear less important.
 In fact, co-op often increases the value of tools that create information, because better information lets two players synchronize rather than drift.

 The safest public recommendation is to spend early unlocks on tools that widen your options across many contracts.
 A niche tool may become excellent later, but early-game progression is usually about consistency.
 If the live build proves otherwise, the guide should update with specific examples and contract references after launch.